carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 from `Todo` could be a `String`, and my program would compile, but it would not crash until I run it, since the field in the table is defined as a `date`.
 This is also a problem when refactoring my database).

+- It's very easy to have a compiling program that can have innocent and/or trivial mistakes that make it crash.

 ---